11 Ways To Find Housing For Felons In Houston |Apartments For Felons

 - Gallery Furniture Location – 6006 North Freeway, Houston, TX 77076 – 713.984.9611

-Even if the resources above to specifically state they offer housing assistance call them any and ask if the have connections to agencies who can provide Houston housing assistance of ex offenders.
+Even if the resources above specifically state they offer housing assistance call them any and ask if they have connections to agencies who can provide Houston housing assistance of ex-offenders.